devcontainers/spec/proposals/consolidate-merged-lifecycle-hook-schema.md

 Dev Container Features are able to contribute an `entrypoint` property.
 This property is not available in the `devcontainer.json`.

-A property `$entrypoints` should be added to the merged configuration containing an array of entrypoint strings.
+A property `$entrypoints` should be added to the merged configuration containing an array of entrypoint objects.
+Each object contains a required `entrypoint` string property and an optional `$origin` meta property.
 Tooling that reads the 'mergedConfiguration' can process this property as needed.

 In the below example, the `entrypoint` property is contributed from two different sources.
-The merged `$entrypoints` property would be an array of two strings, one for each entrypoint.
-An optional `$origin` property may be added by tools to indicate the source of the entrypoint.
+The merged `$entrypoints` property represents the set of active entrypoints.
+The optional `$origin` property may be added by tools to indicate the source of the entrypoint.

 ```json
 "$entrypoints": [